godaddy/asherah/docs/CodeStructure.md

 }
 ```

-Cryptographic operations are performed using the methods provided in the `AppEncryption` interface.
+Cryptographic operations are performed using the methods provided in the `Session` interface.

 ```java
 // <P> The payload type being encrypted